castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 If the cloud resource is needed by multiple CDK applications, then it makes sense to introduce a shared application.
 The shared application should be deployed before the applications that depend on it.

-Nx automatically deduces the source code dependencies between an application and the libraries that are used.
 If multiple applications depend on a shared application, then they have to declare this dependency explicitly.
 Every application that depends on the shared application has to set the following property in their `project.json` file